 The first United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE) was held in 1968.
-The year 2018 will mark its fiftieth anniversary, and this is a fitting time to take stock of the contributions of the three UNISPACE conferences (UNISPACE I, held in 1968, UNISPACE II, held in 1982 and UNISPACE III, held in 1999) to global space governance.
+The year 2018 marked its fiftieth anniversary, and this was a fitting time to take stock of the contributions of the three UNISPACE conferences (UNISPACE I, held in 1968, UNISPACE II, held in 1982 and UNISPACE III, held in 1999) to global space governance.
 The Committee on the Peaceful Uses of Outer Space, its Scientific and Technical Subcommittee and its Legal Subcommittee, supported by the Office for Outer Space Affairs, have, for the past 50 years, contributed extensively to the fostering of international cooperation in space activities at the international, regional, interregional and national levels for the benefit of all countries.
-At the same time, UNISPACE+50 will look at the perspectives in outer space activities for the next decades.
+At the same time, UNISPACE+50 looked at the perspectives in outer space activities for the next decades.

-This series of high level fora is intended to facilitate constructive dialogue between policy-makers and key stakeholders from different parts of the government, civil society, business and industry, among others to address broader perspective of space economy, space society, space accessibility and space diplomacy:
+This series of high level fora was intended to facilitate constructive dialogue between policy-makers and key stakeholders from different parts of the government, civil society, business and industry, among others to address broader perspective of space economy, space society, space accessibility and space diplomacy:

 The High-Level Forum 2018 in Bonn, Germany will provide a unique opportunity to inform all stakeholders on the way forward after UNISPACE+50 and on the implementation of the results of the first United Nations global space summit of the 21st century.